 - ghee (feeds our gut microbes and helps soften the tissues of the GI tract and remove stuck toxins)

 I add Golden Milk because it’s a delicious way to start the day.
 This includes turmeric which Ayurvedic herbal medicine uses as a way to tame the heat of Pitta, which is an interesting trait of turmeric because it is warming.
 It’s also great for feeding the healthy microbes in our gut.

 For the Fall, another option would be an Ashwagandha Latte.

-During a cleanse, one eats just these simple foods, observes a simple daily routine, and does detoxing self-care including abhyanga (self-massage), gandusha (oil pulling), and neti (nasal rinse).
+During a cleanse, the invitation is to eat a simple diet of mostly these simple, cleansing foods, observe a simple daily routine, and do detoxing self-care including abhyanga (self-massage), gandusha (oil pulling), and neti (nasal rinse).

 There are also optional herbal teas for a more detoxifying effect.

 What can’t you eat during an Ayurvedic cleanse?